General Information

 Please read the information below carefully, as certificate requirements may be relevant to certain travellers only.
 For travellers further details, if required, should be sought from their healthcare professional.

-• Saudi Arabia have also listed other requirements for travellers visiting for Hajj and Umrah.
-Details are available from the Ministry of Health, in the Kingdom of Saudi Arabia Health Requirements and Recommendations for Travelers to Saudi Arabia for Hajj – 1445H (2024) and Health Requirements and Recommenations for Travellers to Saudi Arabia for Umrah – 1445H (2024).
+- Saudi Arabia have also listed other requirements for travellers visiting for Hajj and Umrah.
+Details are available from the Ministry of Health, in the Kingdom of Saudi Arabia Health Requirements and Recommendations for Travellers to Saudi Arabia for Hajj – 1445H (2024) and Health Requirements and Recommenations for Travellers to Saudi Arabia for Umrah – 1445H (2024) and Health Requirements and Recommendations for Travellers to Saudi Arabia for Umrah - 1446H (2025).

 Most travellers